South Sudan, March 2026

 (A) What are three (3) major challenges that rice farmers face in the country today?

-The main constraints faced by researchers
+(B) The main constraints faced by researchers

 Researchers face limited funding, weak laboratory and field infrastructure, scarce data, and minimal long-term trials.
 Insecurity restricts site access, while poor coordination and few trained rice scientists hinder technology development, adaptation, and dissemination nationwide.

-(B) What are the challenges in replacing imported rice with local rice?
+(C) What are the challenges in replacing imported rice with local rice?

 Replacing imports is constrained by low domestic production, inconsistent quality, weak milling capacity, limited irrigation, high costs, and poor market linkages.
-Consumer preferences for polished imported rice and unreliable supply chains further hinder the competitiveness of local rice.
+Consumer preferences for polished imported rice and unreliable supply chains further hinder competitiveness of local rice.

-(C) Are there any initiatives to promote the consumption of local rice over imported rice?
+(D) Are there any initiatives to promote the consumption of local rice over imported rice?

 Yes, government programs, donor support, and awareness campaigns promote local rice through improved seed, better milling, branding, and market linkages.
 Urban sensitization encourages consumers to choose fresher, locally produced rice over imports.

-(D) Are there any significant opportunities for growth or improvement in the rice industry here?
+(E) Are there any significant opportunities for growth or improvement in the rice industry here?

 Significant opportunities include expanding irrigation, improving seed systems, strengthening mechanization services, modernizing milling and packaging, and building strong market linkages.
-Research investment and private sector participation can boost productivity, quality, competitiveness, and overall growth of the rice industry
+Research investment and private sector participation can boost productivity, quality, competitiveness, and overall growth of the rice industry.

 CARD AND NRDS